 I am so glad that I was able to be part of this amazing journey with Jenna, and with all my clients going through this incredibly challenging and exhilarating time in their lives.
 It makes me so happy to know that I can be there for them—to ask me questions they may be embarrassed to ask their friends, to feel confident knowing that someone is there to help with design decisions and safety concerns, to not judge them when they freak out at 2am and send me 7 emails.
 This is why I do what I do.

-You can see more photos of the nursery in my design portfolio.
+You can see more photos of the nursery in the design portfolio.
 All photos by Jenna Kutcher.

 *This post contains affiliate links, but don’t worry, I only link products that I would 100% recommend!*